tylernaej/tylernaej/README.md

 Hi! 👋 My name is Tyler and welcome to my page!

+___

-A proven leader passionate about complicated problems and creating efficient solutions to them.
+I'm a proven leader passionate about complicated problems and creating efficient solutions to them.

-Throughout my career, I’ve been a catalyst for hard work.
-I have a passion for being where the challenge is, and this aptitude has steered me into team leadership.
-I’ve had the pleasure of leading teams of all sizes in the aviation industry.
-Although I relish working with people, I’m a problem solver through and through, and that passion left me wanting more.

 I’ve found a home in software engineering.
 Learning JavaScript, Python, React/Redux, HTML, and CSS elevated my curiosity and affection for logical thinking.
 As a full-stack developer, I get to hone my skills with data structures, algorithms, and new frameworks.
 My endless capacity for learning keeps me sharp and forever enjoying what I do.

+I love the outdoors and I try to spend as much time as I can on a mountain or a lake!

+___

 Here's what I code with: